rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

-Bitcoin was specifically designed to fix the problem of fiat money, the problem of politics and money, the single biggest social and economic problem burdening human civilization throughout history.
+Bitcoin was specifically designed to fix the problem of fiat money, the problem of politics and money, the biggest problem burdening human civilization throughout history.

+You may have gotten into Bitcoin as an investment.
+And yet, Bitcoin is not designed to be an investment.
+Bitcoin is designed to fix the problem of fiat money -- it is in this regard that we ask: *is Bitcoin true?*

-The implications of fiat money run deep, beyond the ever-increasing price of meat and potatoes -- shaping
+The problems of fiat money run deep, beyond the ever-increasing price of meat and potatoes -- shaping
  Politics and War,